nkorai/DiyAuth/README.md

 - The service can shut down (Like Parse did) leaving you without a way to authenticate
 - It can be a bottleneck in your system that you can't control

-It's a decent time sync everytime I have to build it and I'd rather just get to building the meat and potatoes of the idea than building the authentication mechanism everytime.
+It's a decent time sink everytime I have to build it and I'd rather just get to building the meat and potatoes of the idea than building the authentication mechanism everytime.
 I feel like other developers have the same issue so I decided to build this into an open source library that implements the most common functionality as far as user authentication and authorization goes.

 ## Things that you must handle
 DiyAuth can handle a lot of the background encrypting and management for you but you must make sure the following things are taken care of: